Using effective feedback

 Students use effective feedback to improve their learning.

-Feedback is most useful when it is aligned to the learning intentions and success criteria of a lesson or learning experience (Clarke, Timperley and Hattie 2023).
+Feedback is an explicit teaching strategy and is most useful when it is aligned to the learning intentions and success criteria of a lesson or learning experience (Clarke, Timperley and Hattie 2023).
 It is most effective when delivered during learning (Clarke 2014).
 Feedback must cause students to think and act in ways that will help them to bridge the gap between their current state and the intended demonstration of learning.

 Effective feedback:

-• is a deliberate practice that has been planned.
+- is a deliberate practice that requires planning

 What it isn’t

-• Statements not aligned to the learning intentions.
+- Comments not aligned to the learning intention and success criteria.

 Clarke S (2014) Outstanding formative assessment: culture and practice, Hodder Education, Great Britain.